Zimmern unter der Burg

-Zimmern unter der Burg is a town in the Zollernalbkreis district, in Baden-Württemberg, Germany.
+Zimmern unter der Burg is a municipality in the Zollernalbkreis district, in Baden-Württemberg, Germany.

 History

 Before 1806, Zimmern unter der Burg was a possession of the County of Waldburg-Zeil, but after that date was mediatized to the Kingdom of Württemberg.
 Zimmern was assigned to Oberamt Spaichingen but was then reassigned in 1810 to Oberamt Rottweil.
 A patrimonial vogtei based in Balgheim was present in the township until 1833, when its rights expired and the manor was sold to the Oberamt.
 In 1938, the Rottweil Oberamt was dissolved and Zimmern was assigned to Landkreis Balingen.
 There was not much development in the municipality after World War II.
 Following the 1973 Baden-Württemberg district reform, the district of Balingen was merged into the new district of Zollernalb.

 Geography

 The municipality (Gemeinde) of Zimmern unter der Burg is found at the southwestern edge of the Zollernalb district of Baden-Württemberg, a state of the Federal Republic of Germany.
 It lies along the border of the district of Rottweil.
 Zimmern is physically located on the western edge of the Swabian Jura, in the Upper Schlichem valley.
 The town of Zimmern unter der Burg itself lies on the confluence of three streams.
 Elevation above sea level in the municipal area ranges from a high of 705 m Normalnull (NN) to a low of 574 m NN.

 A portion of the Federally-protected Schwarzenbach nature reserve is located in Zimmern's municipal area.